Friday, September 2, 2011

 ~ Boil and drain the elbow macaroni, rinse with cold water, and set aside.

-~ In a large skillet, combine the margarine and olive oil, then sauté the onions, celery, bell pepper, and garlic over medium heat until soft (about 7-10 minutes).
+~ In a large skillet, sauté the onion, celery, bell pepper, carrot, and garlic in the olive oil over medium heat until soft (about 10-12 minutes).

-~ Add the salt, oregano, chili powder, basil parsley, black pepper, Worcestershire sauce, and the TJ's ground "beef," and cook another minute or two.
+~ Add the salt, oregano, chili powder, basil parsley, black pepper, Worcestershire sauce, hot sauce, and the ground "beef," and cook another minute or two.

 ~ Stir in the marinara sauce and the nutritional yeast, and combine thoroughly.